Requirements for the Ph.D.

 After passing Orals, a student may ask any member of the faculty of professorial rank (including assistant and associate professors) to accept formal designation as thesis (dissertation) advisor.
 Under unusual circumstances, a thesis advisor may be chosen from outside the Mathematics Department; such a choice must be approved, before the fact, by the Graduate Studies Director, and by the Graduate School.

-The usual choice of thesis advisor is the chairman, or another member, of the Orals Committee.
+The usual choice of thesis advisor is the major advisor, or another member, of the Orals Committee.
 However, the student is under no obligation to make that choice.
 Indeed, after passing the Orals, the student may choose to work in an entirely different branch of mathematics.
-However, the members of the Orals Committee are likely to be the faculty members most familiar with the student, and they voted to pass the student, certifying that they are adequately prepared to begin thesis research.
-There is, then, a presumption that at least one of the faculty members of the Committee would be willing to accept the student as a thesis student.
-It is the responsibility of the Committee to assist the student in finding an adequate thesis advisor, in the subject in which the student was examined.
+However, the members of the Orals Committee are likely to be the faculty members most familiar with the student, and they voted to pass the student, certifying that the student is adequately prepared to begin thesis research.
+There is, then, a presumption that at least one of the members of the Orals Committee would be willing to accept the student as a thesis student.
+It is the responsibility of the Committee to assist the student in finding an adequate thesis advisor.
 A student wishing to change subject is free to approach any faculty member of professorial rank to inquire if they would serve as thesis advisor.

 The Mathematics Department depends heavily upon reports of thesis advisors to make renewal of support decisions.
-It is therefore to the student's advantage to keep the Graduate Secretary informed of his or her thesis advisor's identity, and to keep the thesis advisor informed of your activities.
+It is therefore to the student's advantage to keep the Graduate Secretary informed of their thesis advisor's identity, and to keep the thesis advisor informed of the students activities.

-When your thesis advisor decides that your thesis is complete, they, in consultation with the Graduate Studies Director, chooses the members of your Dissertation Examining Committee.
-That Committee consists of your thesis advisor, at least two other members of the Mathematics Department of professorial rank, one of whom will serve as chairman, and at least one outside member.
+When a student's thesis advisor decides that the thesis is complete, they, together with the advisor, and with the approval of the Graduate Studies Director, choose the members of the students Dissertation Examining Committee.
+That Committee consists of the thesis advisor, at least two other members of the Mathematics Department of professorial rank, one of whom will serve as chairman, and at least one outside member.
 The outside member must also have professorial rank, either in the mathematics department of another university, or in another department of this university.
-The outside member should be knowledgeable in your field.
+The outside member should be knowledgeable in the student’s field.

-The student must prepare his or her written thesis in a form acceptable to the Graduate School.
-The Graduate School publishes a set of rules in the Graduate Bulletin that a student should consult before writing the final draft of your thesis.
+The student must prepare their written thesis in a form acceptable to the Graduate School.
+The Graduate School publishes a set of rules in the Graduate Bulletin that a student should consult before writing the final draft of their thesis.
 The final copy must be written in accordance with the rules stated there.

 The Graduate Studies Director must submit the membership of the Dissertation Examining Committee to the Graduate School for approval.
 This approval is contingent on the student's Advancement to Candidacy having already taken place.